jnny/cooking/laksa.md

 Process
 - Soak the dried chilis in hot water to soften (after removing stems and seeds)
 - Shell the prawns and add heads and shells to pot for making stock.
 Add 4 cups water and bring to a boil, then simmer for 45 mins- 1 hr w/ lid on.
-- Meanwhile, make the laksa spice paste by adding the chilis, garlic, galangal, lemongrass, turmeric, shallots, shrimp paste, dried shrimps, and fresh-ground coriander to a food processor and blending well.
+- Meanwhile, make the laksa spice paste by adding the chilis, garlic, galangal, lemongrass, turmeric, shallots, shrimp paste, dried shrimps, macademias, and fresh-ground coriander to a food processor and blending well.
 Add some of the reserved chili water if a more pastelike consistency is needed.
 - Drain the prawn stock into a separate bowl and dispose of the prawn shells.
 Clean the pot, then add oil and once hot, the laksa paste.
 Saute with the oil until a separation occurs between the oil and the paste becomes drier.
 - Add a can of coconut milk, wait for the mixture to begin to bubble, then add the prawn stock, fish sauce and brown sugar.
 - Add tofu puffs and laksa leaves, allow mixture to come to a boil, then stick a lid on it.